elehcimd/awsflow/README.md

 Once the tunnel is up and running and the proxy is enabled in your browser, the URLs printed at the end of the cluster creation become reachable.
 E.g., Zeppelin is now reachable at http://ec2-3-301-77-135.eu-central-1.compute.amazonaws.com:8890 .
 Congratulations!
 You can now execute Spark jobs from your web browser using Zeppelin.
 `
-> Hint: the creation of the tunnel right after the creation of the cluster can be enabled with the `--tunnel` option with the `create` task.
+> Hint: add the `--tunnel` option to the `create`task to start the tunnel right after the cluster creation.

 ## Adding steps to a running EMR cluster